 (H) If the board determines that the requirements of this chapter have not been met or maintained where applicable, the board shall propose to deny conditional approval in accordance with Chapter 119. of the Revised Code.
 The adjudication may result in the granting of conditional approval, granting of conditional approval based on compliance with the terms and conditions of a board order or consent agreement, or denial of conditional approval.

 (I) A proposed program shall not accept students into the program until the board grants conditional approval to the program.

 (J) When conditional approval is granted to a program, the program shall be implemented with the first class entering on the date originally identified by the proposed program.
-If circumstances alter the plan to admit students on the originally identified date, the program shall submit to the board a written request for an extension of the implementation date.
+If circumstances alter the plan to admit students on the originally identified date, the program shall submit to the board, not less than seven business days following the originally identified implementation date, a written request for an extension of the implementation date.

 (K) During the period of conditional approval, the administrator of the program shall submit progress reports to the board as directed.
 The progress reports shall include at least the following information:

 (1) A summary of the evaluations of each course implemented by the program faculty;